aligu7/aligu.me/content/projects/visualquran.md

   - Current Project
 // demo: https://visual.koran.center - this will be uncommented once the demo is ready.
 github: https://github.com/quran-center
-description: Visual Quran is an innovative component of the Quran Center initiative, that will be available at visual.koran.center when it is released.
+description: Visual Quran is an innovative component of the Quran Center initiative.
 It transforms the rich textual heritage of the Holy Quran into engaging, interactive visualizations.
 ---

-# Other Contributors
+# Internship

-I am working with <a class="account" target="new" href="https://github.com/husayt">@husayt</a> for this project.
+I am working on this project as part of my internship at **Optimax Software**

 # About the Project